 Best for Dandruff: Ethique Heali Kiwi Shampoo for Dandruff or Scalp Problems

-This brand offers some of the top-rated shampoo bars on Amazon, including this one.
-It’s 100% soap-free and uses neem and Karanja oils to treat scalp issues; users repeatedly comment on how well it works to fight flakes.
+This brand offers some of the top-rated shampoo bars, including this one.
+Formulated with neem and Karanja oils, it’s 100% soap-free and can help with scalp issues; users repeatedly comment on how well it works to fight flakes.
 Soothing oats combat itchiness, too, and the zero-waste brand places a special emphasis on minimizing their environmental impact, always a good thing.

 Best for Dry Hair: Bar None Hydrating Shampoo Bar